code-challenger/laravel-vue-crud-operation/commit.md

-Laravel scout installed on 4/15/2016
+Unlike method created on 4/18/2016